XbiteX/formRaccoltaDati/README.md

-# Frontend Mentor - Multi-step form solution
+# Frontend Mentor - Multi-step form solution / school project

 This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+And a school project to practice using svelte its bindings

 ## Table of contents